California is one of the largest states in America and the world. This state has many ecosystems, great weather, a sunny climate, and a large space.

 They commonly leave a ‘J’ print after they have passed a particular area.
 They are usually seen during the winter as they are diurnal during this season.

-However, because of the high temperature during the summer period, these snakes become nocturnal to escape the sun’s heat.
+However, because of the high temperatures during the summer, these snakes become nocturnal to escape the sun’s heat.

 17. Southwestern Speckled Rattlesnake

-Also known as the Pale rattler, they belong to the set of venomous types of snakes in California that you may encounter, especially in Southern California.
+Also known as the Pale rattler, they are one of the venomous types of snakes that you may encounter in California, especially in Southern California.

 The pain from their bites can last up to an hour or even more.
 Because they are small snakes measuring a few feet, they mostly reside in mammal burrows, thus feeding on them.
-However, they also can be seen in rocky terrains such as the scrubs.
+However, they can also be seen in rocky terrains such as scrubs.

 18. Mojave Rattlesnake

-Another type of different snake in California that are very dangerous is the Mojave Rattlesnake.
+Another type of snake in California that is very dangerous is the Mojave Rattlesnake.

-They are very common small snakes that measure 3-4.5 feet in length when fully grown.
+They are very common small snakes measuring 3-4.5 feet long when fully grown.

-These snakes are considered one of the most venomous rattlesnakes you would ever encounter.
+These snakes are considered one of the most venomous rattlesnakes ever encountered.

 They have gray-brown colored skin.
 However, their venom is just as lethal.
 A human can die within hours of the bite if antivenom isn’t immediately administered.